k98kurz/CRDTs/docs/mvregister.md

 # Multi-Value Register

-The Multi-Value Register (MVRegister) is a CRDT that tracks a single named register.
+The Multi-Value Register (`MVRegister`) is a CRDT that tracks a single named register.
 Each subsequent write to the register overwrites the value stored in it, and concurrent writes are preserved, hence the name.

 ## Mathematics

-The mutable state of the MVRegister is composed of the following:
+The mutable state of the `MVRegister` is composed of the following:
 - `value: DataWrapperProtocol` - the current value at the local replica
 - `clock: ClockProtocol` - the clock used for synchronization
 - `last_update: Any` - the timestamp of the last update

-The mathematics of the MVRegister are simple: given N concurrent updates, all N values will be preserved, and their order in the MVRegister will be determined by their serialized form.
+The mathematics of the `MVRegister` are simple: given N concurrent updates, all N values will be preserved, and their order in the `MVRegister` will be determined by their serialized form.

 ## Usage

-To use the MVRegister, import it from the crdts library.
+To use the `MVRegister`, import it from the crdts library.

 ```python
 from crdts import MVRegister